-Dog walking prices vary a lot based on where you live.
+According to the latest dog walking statistics, dog walking prices vary a lot based on where you live.

 Urban walkers may charge more, especially if they operate in a small or high-end niche.
 Even if you’re rural, you’ll probably charge more if your walking services involve car rides – like driving to a hike.

 You make more money per walk if you offer group walk services, but it also takes a lot of skill to handle a large group of dogs.

 Most dog walkers charge what comes out to about $1 per minute – $20 for a 20-minute walk or $50 for an hour are common quotes.

 When deciding how to set your rates, research other walkers in your area and see what they’re charging.
 Then adjust up or down based on your experience level and any differences in your business model.

 That said, that doesn’t mean you’ll make $50 per hour.
 You probably won’t be working for 8 hours per day, because most people only want walkers around midday.
 You also probably will need to drive between clients.
 Finally, business costs like marketing and gas will cut into that profit.